mave5/AIclub/tutorial/gan4mri.md

 The network has two blocks:
 * Generator: A convolutional neural network to generate image and corresponding mask.
 * Discriminator: A convolutional neural network to classify real images/mask from generated images/masks.
 Here mask refers to a binary mask corresponding to the annotation.
-Block diagram of the network is shown in ![Figure]. (https://github.com/mravendi/AIclub/blob/master/figs/gan1.png)
+Block diagram of the network is shown in ![Figure] (https://github.com/mravendi/AIclub/blob/master/figs/gan1.png)

 Training algorithms:
 1. Initialize Generator and Discriminator randomly.